Skip to main content

 The use of DSE has become a part of everyday work-life for most people; however DSE-based work can cause injury/damage to a user’s physical and psychological health unless it is managed properly.

-Health and Safety Committees are forums for co-operation, communication and consultation between the University, its staff and the trade unions.
+Health, Safety and Wellbeing Committees are forums for co-operation, communication and consultation between the University, its staff and the trade unions.

 Lone working